White Chocolate Biscoff Rocky Road

 - 50 g Lotus Biscoff Spread

-- 50 g Lotus Biscoff Biscuits 6 Biscuits (3 packs of 2)
+- 50 g Lotus Biscoff Biscuits (6 Biscuits)

-- Line a 9″ square tin with parchment paper and set aside for later use.
+- Line a 9″ square tin with parchment paper and set it aside for later use.

-- In a small microwaveable bowl, melt the Biscoff spread in the microwave on a medium temperature setting for roughly 30 seconds or until runny.
+- Add Biscoff spread to a small microwaveable bowl and melt in the microwave on a medium heat for 30 seconds or until runny.

-- Fold the melted Biscoff into the white chocolate and butter mixture until combined.
+- Stir the melted Biscoff spread and pour it into the melted white chocolate and mix until combined.

-- Add the mini marshmallows and crumbled Biscoff biscuits into the mixing bowl and fold together until evenly distributed.
+- Add the mini marshmallows and broken Biscoff biscuits into the chocolate mixture and mix together until evenly distributed.

-- Break the remaining Lotus Biscoff biscuits in half or into small pieces and place on top of the white chocolate and Biscoff spread topping.
+- Break the remaining Lotus Biscoff biscuits in half or into small pieces and place it on top of the melted Biscoff spread.

-- Leave in the fridge to chill for 1 to 2 hours or until the rocky road has set.
-Cut into slices when set.
+- Leave the rocky road in the fridge to chill for 1 to 2 hours or until set.
+Once set, cut into slices.

 Music in video from Uppbeat, License code: 08VBCZFHCZBZDBBY